ConnorSweeneyDev/SimpleGameEngine/readme.md

 ### Windows
 Do the following to ensure your environment is set up correctly:
 - Download a 64-bit [MinGW](https://winlibs.com/) distribution with Clang/LLVM support and put the `[DISTRIBUTION]/bin`
   directory in your path.
-Rename the `mingw32-make.exe` file in that directory to `make.exe` if you haven't already.
+- Install GNUMake by running `winget install ezwinports.make`.
 - Ensure that you have `[GIT_INSTALLATION]/bin` in your path.

 ### Linux